 First Aid: Inhalation: Remove person to fresh air and keep comfortable for breathing.
 Call a doctor/physician if you feel unwell.
 Skin: If on skin (or hair): take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 If skin irritation occurs: get medical advice/attention.
 Eyes: Rinse cautiously with water for several minutes.
+Remove contact lens, if present and easy to do.
+Continue rinsing.
 If eye irritation persists: get medical advice/attention.
-Ingestion: If swallowed: immediately call a poison center/doctor/ physician.
+Ingestion: If swallowed: immediately call a doctor/ physician.
 Do not induce vomiting.
 Note to Physician: Ingestion of this product or subsequent vomiting can result in aspiration, which can cause pneumonitis.

-Most Import Most Important Effects and Symptoms, Acute or Delayed: Exposure Route Health Effects Symptoms of Exposure Inhalation: Effects on the Central Nervous system (CNS) may range from mild to severe effects such as respiratory depression.
-From rapid breathing, fatigue, headache, light-headedness to more severe symptoms of dizziness and in extreme cases, respiratory arrest, convulsions or loss of consciousness.
+Most Important Effects and Symptoms, Acute or Delayed: Exposure Route Health Effects Symptoms of Exposure Skin: Causes skin irritation.
+Redness, rash.
+Eye: Inhalation: Causes serious eye irritation.
+Effects on the Central Nervous system (CNS) may range from mild to severe effects such as respiratory depression.
+Redness and pain.
+From rapid breathing, fatigue, headache, light-headedness to more severe symptoms of dizziness/drowsiness, and in extreme cases, respiratory arrest, convulsions or loss of consciousness.
 Ingestion: May be aspirated into lungs if swallowed, may result in pulmonary edema & chemical pneumonitis.
 Signs and symptoms of aspiration may include coughing, difficulty breathing, "gurgling" lung sounds when breathing, coughing up phlegm (sputum) that isyellow or green in color or bad smelling, change in voice (hoarseness), skin turning bluish due to lack of oxygen.